tjmahr/tjmahr.github.io/_posts/2017-06-22-plotting-partial-pooling-in-mixed-effects-models.md

 the center of gravity, nearlly all of them are being pulled into a higher confidence region.

 There are a few tweaks we might consider for this plot.
 I don't think the ovals need to be contained in the plot.
 The points are more important, and the plotting boundaries should be set with respect to the points.
 We can redefine the limits by using `coord_cartesian()`.
+(Your aesthetic preferences may differ.
+That's fine.)

 ```r